-When a Disclosure is submitted through the Speak Up Tool, it will be received and followed up by the External Facilitator, in consultation with the Director Compliance, unless the Whistleblower chooses to exclude one of them when submitting a Disclosure.
+When a Disclosure is submitted through the Speak Up Tool, it will be received and followed up by the Director Compliance and/or the External Facilitator, unless the Whistleblower chooses to exclude one of them when submitting a Disclosure.

 In the absence of the Director Compliance, or in case the Director Compliance is involved in the Wrongdoing, the External Facilitator or Chief Risk Officer (CRO) is to be contacted.
 In case (a member of) the Management Board is involved in the Wrongdoing, the Director Compliance or the External Facilitator will contact the chair of the Supervisory Board.